colejarczyk/doc/userguide/customers/account/account_anonymize.rst

 Any customer account that is currently active can be anonymized.
 Customer is anonymized so all of the information about the customer will be anonymized.
+The following data will be anonymized: Name, Surname, Phone number, Date of birth, Address, Email Address, company information

 To anonymize a customer's account:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^